gvwilson/sensibleadventures/cloudherd/new.md

 Kulbinder sat back on his haunches and blinked.
 "Possibly.
 How are you feeling?"

-*Like I want a bath,* Noxy thought.
+*Like I want to wash my face,* Noxy thought.
 "I'm fine.
 What happened?"

-"You passed out," Thokmay said from behind her.
+"You passed out," Thokmay said from beside her.
 "Here."
-Noxy twisted around.
 He held out a canteen.
 "There's a stream up ahead a little ways.
-I haven't boiled it, but Ulfmaerr says it's all right."
+I couldn't boil it, but I think it's all right."

 Noxy took a long swallow of the ice-cold water.
-"Where is he?" she asked, looking around.
 "And what do you mean, I passed out?"

 Thokmay shrugged.
-"You said we needed to stop, then you just... fell down."
+"You said we needed to stop, then you just... fell over."
 He nodded at the canteen in her hand and waited for her to take another swig.

 "Sorry," Noxy said.
 She handed the canteen back to him and rubbed her forehead wearily.
 "I'm just really tired."

-But that wasn't why she had passed out, she suddenly remembered.
+But that wasn't what had happened.
 She had been trying to mind-speak to Big Blue.
-She had reached out with her mind and---
+She had opened herself up so that she could mind-hear him and---

 The world swam around her.
 She ground the heels of her hands into her eyes.
 "No no no," she whimpered.
 It was too much.
-She couldn't, she was too small and it was *forever*.
+She was too small and it was *forever*.

 "Noxy!
 Noxy!"
-The prince was shaking her.
+The prince shook her.
 "She's sick," he told Kulbinder urgently.
 "Look, she's shaking."

 "I'm not sick."
 Noxy brush his hand away.
 "I just...
 Do we have anything to eat?"
 It was the forest, she realized numbly, fear and